-As a result, all students, without promises of immunity or threats of coercion, are required to undergo a criminal background screening through a third-party servicer prior to commencing their program.
-If a student refuses to undergo a criminal background screening, or if the results of the criminal background screening results are positive, the college may request additional information or documentation related to the screening.
-The report and the additional information will be brought to the College's legal counsel for review and determination based on the College's standing policy.
+As a result, all students, without promises of immunity or threats of coercion, are required to undergo a criminal background screening prior to commencing the program, which is completed through Castle Branch, a third-party screening service.
+If a student refuses to undergo a criminal background screening, or if the results of the criminal background screening results are positive, the matter will be brought to the College's legal counsel for review and determination based on the College's standing policy.

 At any time during a student's enrollment, a criminal background screening may be required by the College and/or any of its clinical affiliates.
-If the results of a student's criminal background screening required by the College and/or any of its clinical affiliates (whether the student is being screened for the first time or being re-screened) are positive, the student will be placed on clinical probation and will not be allowed to return to the clinical setting.
-The result of the criminal background screening and any additional documentation provided by the student, will be brought to the College's legal counsel for review and determination based on the College's standing policy.
+If the results of a student's criminal background screening required by The College and/or any of its clinical affiliates are positive, the student will be placed on clinical probation and will not be allowed to return to the clinical setting.
+The result of the criminal background screening will be brought to the College's legal counsel for review and determination based on the College's standing policy.